 Conclusion

 Based on our review, nothing has come to our attention that causes us to believe that these accompanying interim consolidated financial statements do not present fairly, in all material respects, the consolidated financial position of Finhay Viet Nam Joint Stock Company as at 30 June 2023, and its interim consolidated financial performance and interim consolidated cash flows for six-month period then ended, in accordance with the International Financial Reporting Standard.

+Other Matter

+The interim consolidated financial statements of the Group for the six-month period ended 30 June 2023 was not reviewed.

 Ernst & Young Vietnam Limited